New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

-\begin{conj} Under the preceding hypotheses, $\g(A)$ can be realized as an object in $\Rep \bal_3$ with respect to $e_I$.
-Furthermore, if $\widetilde{A}$ has nonzero determinant, then $\ov{\g(A)}^{gen}$ is isomorphic to $\g(\widetilde{A})$.
-Furthermore, if $\sigma$ is any legal recoloring of $I$, then the previous statement also holds for $e_{\sigma(I)}$ in place of $e_I$. \end{conj} Most of the work for the first statement of the conjecture has already been done when proving Theorem \ref{maint}; in fact, if we assume that if for each $n \in \Z$ that each subspace of height $n$ in $\g(\widetilde{A})$ and in $\ov{\g(A)}^{gen}$ have the same dimension, then the proof actually goes through directly.
+\begin{conj} The Lie algebra $\g(A)^{(1)}$ can be realized as an object in $\Rep \bal_3$ with respect to $e_\mathcal{I}$, and $\ov{\g(A)^{(1)}}^{gen}$ is isomorphic to $\g(\widetilde{A})^{(1)}$.
+Furthermore, if $\sigma$ is any legal recoloring of $\mathcal{I}$, then the previous statement also holds for $e_{\sigma(\mathcal{I})}$ in place of $e_\mathcal{I}$. \end{conj} Most of the work for the first statement of the conjecture has already been done when proving Theorem \ref{maint}; in fact, if we assume that if for each $n \in \Z$ that each subspace of height $n$ in $\g(\widetilde{A})^{(1)}$ and in $\ov{\g(A)^{(1)}}^{gen}$ have the same dimension, then the proof actually goes through directly.
 However, loosening this dimension requirement would be interesting because it does not appear to be necessary in our computations.
-In any case, there should be a surjection from $\ov{\g(A)}^{gen}$ to $\g(\widetilde{A})$.
+In any case, there should be a surjection from $\ov{\g(A)^{(1)}}^{gen}$ to $\g(\widetilde{A})^{(1)}$.
 The difficulty lies in showing that the former has no nontrivial ideal that intersects the Cartan subalgebra.
-The second statement of the conjecture should follow from the proof of Theorem \ref{swaps}.
+The last statement of the conjecture should follow from the proof of Theorem \ref{swaps}.

-The reason for considering nonzero determinants is because then the Chevalley generators generate the Lie superalgebras, and the proof of \ref{maint} can then be used.
-However, it should be a straightforward modification for zero determinant as well; one may have to consider the derived algebra instead.

-It would be interesting to develop an $\sll$-equivariant theory of Kac-Moody Lie algebras, or more generally, a Kac-Moody Lie algebra in the category of $\Rep \bal_p$; then one can see what happens in the semisimplification in $\Ver_p$ and in $\sVec_\KK$.
-Lastly, it would be interesting to see what happens when we study this procedure for affine Lie algebras.
+It would be interesting to develop an $\sll$-equivariant theory of infinite-dimensional Lie algebras with Cartan matrix, or more generally, a theory of infinite-dimensional Lie algebras with Cartan matrix in the category of $\Rep \bal_p$; then one can see what happens in the semisimplification in $\Ver_p$ and in $\sVec_\KK$.